stlab/better-code/better-code/src/chapter-3-errors.md

-In any case, unless the program has no mutable state and no external effects, the only principled response to bug detection is to terminate the process, possibly after taking some emergency shutdown measures such as saving diagnostic information. [^fault-tolerant]
+In any case, unless the program has no mutable state and no external effects, the only principled response to bug detection is to terminate the process. [^fault-tolerant]

-[^fault-tolerant]: There do exist systems that recover from bugs in a principled way, using redundancy: for example, functionality could be written three different ways by separate teams, and run in separate processes that “vote” on results.
+[^fault-tolerant]: There do exist systems that recover from bugs in a principled way by using redundancy: for example, functionality could be written three different ways by separate teams, and run in separate processes that “vote” on results.
 In any case, the loser needs to be terminated to flush any corrupted program state.

 As terrible as that outcome may be, it's better than the